-Patients and staff at Salisbury District Hospital now have their own wildlife guide to take them through the seasons – from winter aconite through cowslips in spring and viper’s bugloss in summer, to evening primrose in autumn.
+Patients and staff at Salisbury District Hospital now have their own wildlife guide (updated for 2022) to take them through the seasons – from winter aconite through cowslips in spring and viper’s bugloss in summer, to evening primrose in autumn.

 The guide, written by clinical scientist Dr James Macpherson, celebrates the chalk downland where the hospital is located, which it says is comparable in its diversity to a tropical rainforest.
 Macpherson writes that chalk grassland plants have readily colonised the verges, courtyards and garden areas of the hospital without any need for special management, and these in turn have attracted many insect species – creating both a nature reserve and wildlife corridor.